this page valid by W3C standards

 — Dogen, Eihei Koroku 2.139 (Leighton and Okumura 2004, 168)

 Ox is also the meaning of aleph, the first letter of the Hebrew alphabet.
 And since it is silent (like the first letter of gnox), i will refrain from mentioning the Kabbalistic significance of this fact.
+As for the gn, its root is the proto-Indo-European gn- or gen-, which has many generations of descendants in many languages (including gnosis and nature); for a family tree, see Bishop (1986), pp. 186-7.

 Why is this text white on black?

 I've often spent several hours at a time reading from a computer screen, which is apt to give me a headache if i am forced to read text on a white background.
 Black ink on white paper is perfectly natural and sensible for printed books, because the contrast makes the text stand out in the light reflected from the page.
 But computer screens generate their own light and shine it at the reader.
 What should be shining at the reader is the text, not the background!
-Taking the color scheme appropriate for printed books and habitually transferring it to computers, while ignoring the obvious difference between these media, is an example of what typically happens when old conventions collide with common sense: the user loses.
+Taking the color scheme appropriate for printed books and habitually transferring it to computer screens, while ignoring the obvious difference between these media, is an example of what typically happens when old conventions collide with common sense: the user loses.
 So i try to save my reader's eyesight by using CSS to make my pages white on black.
 If you really prefer the reverse, you can probably change the settings in your browser to make them display dark text on a bright background.